 Course 3: Savory Donut (Sri Lanka) — served with a coconut/mint chutney

 Course 4: Beef Bulgogi tacos (Korea) — with kimchi, green onion, cilantro, sesame seeds

-Course 5: Mango Sticky Rice (Thailand) — with coconut cream and candied cashews
+Course 5: Mango Sticky Rice (Thailand) — with coconut cream

 Featuring 30 different beers on tap courtesy of The Peabody Heights Brewery in the Waverly neighborhood of Baltimore, MD.